All Episodes

 And in the end, they don't.

-In a balancing act between the Democrat Party in the United States and the future of Guatemala, the Democratic Party U.S. is going to win.
+In a balancing act between the Democrat Party in the United States and the future of Guatemala, the Democratic Party, U.S. is going to win.

 In a contest between the Democrat Party and the future of El Salvador, the Democrat Party in America is going to win.

-In a contest of the Democrat Party and the children of Guatemala, Ecuador, Maico, you name it.
+In a contest of the Democrat Party and the children of Guatemala, Ecuador, MACO, you name it, the Democrat Party is going to win.

 And the Democrat Party will make it look good by saying the kids are so wonderful and so forth, but they don't care what it means in the real world that the future of these other countries is leaving to join the Democrat Party in America.

-Now there's a story in the Christian Science Monitor.
+Now, there's a story in the Christian Science Monitor.

 You know, I just love, I love poking holes.

-I I love finding hypocrisy and lies and BS in the media.
+I love finding hypocrisy and lies and BS in the media.

-And I've found another example.
+And I found another example.

 Christian Science Monitor, for some migrant girls, rape and pregnancy are part of the journey.

-And I said, wait, now wait a minute.
+And I said, now, wait a minute.

 Hold it a second.